“PRACTICE over PRODUCT”

 Sessions with Sally or Anna are £75 VAT inclusive for 50 minutes individually, or six sessions for £375 VAT inclusive paid in advance (one session free!).
 Sessions with Kate or James are £98 per session or 6 sessions for £490 (one session free!).

 Unsure if Practice Mentoring is right for you?
-All prospective clients meet with a member of the team for a no-cost 20 minute consultation to confirm that it is a good fit for everyone.
+All prospective clients meet with a member of the team for a no-cost 20 minute session to confirm that it is a good fit for everyone.
+Book now

 One-on-One Practice Mentoring